Hermann-SW/RSA_numbers_factored/performance/README.md

 ## calcpi.js

-There are two benchmarks in [gmp-wasm repo](https://github.com/Daninet/gmp-wasm/tree/master/benchmark), see also section [Performance](https://github.com/Daninet/gmp-wasm/tree/master#performance) in that repo. "mulspeeds.c" only tests multiplication of two 30,000-digit numbers (for mpzjss and gmp-wasm libraries, and JavaScript native BigInt).
-Better suited to compare more operations for other arbitrary precision libraries is "calcpi.js".
-I made that work with nodejs v12.22.x in this gist:
+There are two benchmarks in [gmp-wasm repo](https://github.com/Daninet/gmp-wasm/tree/master/benchmark), see also [Performance](https://github.com/Daninet/gmp-wasm/tree/master#performance) section in that repo. "mulspeeds.c" only tests multiplication of two 30,000-digit numbers (for mpzjs and gmp-wasm libraries, and JavaScript native BigInt).
+Better suited to compare more operations for other multiple precision libraries is "calcpi.js".
+This gist makes "calcpi.js" work with NodeJS v12.22.x with small diff:
 [https://gist.github.com/Hermann-SW/615c6409d2d3de9a0916c87e857d9cb3](https://gist.github.com/Hermann-SW/615c6409d2d3de9a0916c87e857d9cb3)

-For execution ```npm i decimal.js``` installs all libraries needed for "calcpi.js" (decimal.js, big.js, big-integer, gmp-wasm, pi-decimals, mpzjs).
+For execution of "calcpi.js", ```npm i decimal.js``` installs all libraries needed (decimal.js, big.js, big-integer, gmp-wasm, pi-decimals, mpzjs).

 ### Arm
 The measurements were done on 1.8GHz Cortex-A72 CPU (without GUI in console mode) with NodeJS v12.22.12.
 Both *gmp-wasm without low-level functions* are worse than builtin BigInt here.
-While using MPZJS library shows 10% improvement here for Arm, the other benchmark above showed 185% slowdown over native BigInt.
-So without low-level gmp-wasm functions,Bbest NodeJS option is to use builtin BigInt.
+While using mpzjs library shows 10% improvement for Arm, the other benchmark above showed 185% slowdown over native BigInt.
+So without low-level gmp-wasm functions, best NodeJS option is to use builtin BigInt.
 ![calcpi.js.jpg](calcpi.js.jpg)

 ### Intel

-The measurements were made with Node.js v12.22.9 on an 3.6GHz i7-11700K.
+The measurements were made with Node.js v12.22.9 on 3.6GHz i7-11700K.
 Here all gmp-wasm options are worse than builtin BigInt.
 Only mpzjs library shows improvement over using builtin BigInt (3.5%), but the other benchmark above showed 219% slowdown.
 So best option here is NodeJS with BigInt as well.
 ```
 ...
 Measuring... round 4